nazmus-saqueeb-ashrafi/nazmus-blogfolio/src/pages/posts/new-website.md

 ## Bring your own frameworks

 Astro allows for React integration among many others.
-I needed to React and [react-three-fiber](https://github.com/pmndrs/react-three-fiber) to produce a 3d model on my landing page.
+I needed React and [react-three-fiber](https://github.com/pmndrs/react-three-fiber) to produce a 3D model on my landing page.
 This was no problem in Astro and it was even easy and smooth.

 <br></br>
 ![new-website2.png](/posts/new-website2.png)